Data-Science-Center-UB/HPC-Use-Case-Whisper/README.md

 ---

+Prerequisite:

+If you don't have a Hugging Face Account you need to create one.

+You will require token later on for the speaker diarization.
+You can create one by clicking on your profile icon; next click on "Access Tokens": Create a new access token.
+Important: Don't share your token.

+In addition, pyannote requires you to agree to share your contact information to access it's models.
+For that, go on the pyannote speaker-diarization model page, enter your information, and click on "Agree and access repository".
+Do the same for the pyannote segmentation model.

+You need to enter your token in the `transcribe.py` script by replacing `"ENTER_YOUR_TOKEN"` with your token in `own_token = "ENTER_YOUR_TOKEN"`.

+---

 **Step 1 - Transfer the materials onto the cluster**:
 After logging into the HPC cluster, go to a workspace directory, then clone the repository with: